bit-soul/brc-soul/README.md

       "sign": "xxx"
     }

+**group operation**

+    group related operation can be realized by CV related operation "apply" : user apply through dapp to join group "issue" : group manager sign and issue CV to allow user join the group "mint"  : user mint the CV as SBT to join the group "burn"  : user burn the CV to leave the group "cancel": group manager can cancel the CV to remove a member we define "tick" field's "cv-name" that start with "grp!" is a group verification

 ## Note
 * The inscription is only valid to its creator, Once effective, the transferability of inscriptions does not correlate with the inscribed information.